 What is the sign of termite infestation in the garden?

 Ans.
-Termites build tubes in the lawn.
-If you see some mud tubes growing in your yard, it’s a clear indication of termite infestation.
+Termites build Termite Mud Tubes in Yard.
+If you see some mud tubes growing in your yard, it indicates a termite infestation.

 How to get rid of termites in my garden?